oleeskild/digitalgardendocs/src/site/notes/Digital Garden - Publish Obsidian Notes For Free.md

 	</a>
 </div>

-## Examples
+### Sites other people have created
 This site is itself powered by the Digital Garden plugin.

-### Sites other people have created
 Have a look at [Obsidian Gallery](https://obsidian-gallery.craftengineer.com/) maintained by GitHub user [Jiri Sifalda's](https://github.com/jsifalda) for an updated list of Digital Gardens created by the community.
 <div style="display: flex; justify-content: center; cursor: pointer;">
 	<a href="https://obsidian-gallery.craftengineer.com/" target="_blank">